soul4rent/AWBW-Map-Checklist/Standard Map Checklist.md

 If a map meets all checklist items under the C rank checklist, a map can usually be safely marked a minimum of C rank.

-If most of the checklist items under the B rank checklist are marked, the map will likely be marked "New".
+If most of the checklist items under the B rank checklist are marked, the map will likely be marked B rank or "New".

 For A ranks and above, ranking maps is extremely difficult due to the complexity of competative play.